 2. Cover cropping and crop diversification

-3. Optimizing water use to sustain food systems
+3. Optimizing water use to the sustainable food systems

-The Ogallala Aquifer, one of the largest freshwater aquifers in the world, supports 30% of U.S. crop and animal production, increases agricultural production by more than $12 billion annually, and impacts global food supplies.
+The Ogallala Aquifer, one of the largest freshwater aquifers in the world, supports 30% of U.S. crop and animal production, increase agricultural production by more than $12 billion annually, and impacts global food supplies.
 However, Ogallala water is rapidly declining, agricultural systems are not sustainable, and climate change will only compound the challenges.
 We are collaborating with more than 40 university researchers, extension specialists, and industry and farmer stakeholders from 6 states, 9 institutions, and 6 hub agricultural experiment stations to conduct regional research and outreach efforts for helping solve the issues of water decline and long-term agricultural sustainability in the High Plains region.
 More information about the project: http://www.ogallalawater.org/

 4. Sustainable farming systems in Nepal